-Advanced Micro Devices Inc. (AMD), the second-largest maker of processors for personal computers, fell the most in almost two months after the company said Chief Financial Officer Thomas Seifert is leaving to seek other opportunities.
+Advanced Micro Devices Inc. (AMD:US), the second-largest maker of processors for personal computers, fell the most in almost two months after the company said Chief Financial Officer Thomas Seifert is leaving to seek other opportunities.

 Corporate Controller Devinder Kumar was appointed as interim CFO until a replacement can be found, the Sunnyvale, California-based company said in a statement yesterday.